LethalMaus/AndroidSecurityTraining/README.md

   - Secure: `app/src/secure/java/.../crypto/SecureCryptoHelper.kt`
   - Vulnerable: `app/src/vuln/java/.../crypto/VulnCryptoHelper.kt`
 #### Lab guide
+  - Quick setup for interception and emulator proxy: see [MITM proxy quick setup (mitmproxy + emulator)](#mitm-proxy-quick-setup-mitmproxy--emulator).
   1) Run the secure variant and send an encrypted payload to a demo endpoint.
   2) Compare with the vuln variant (e.g., ECB/static key or no integrity).
   3) Modify inputs and show how tampering is detected only with AEAD (GCM/ChaCha20‑Poly1305).
+  - Optional: If you want to observe/verify HTTPS transport while doing the E2E lab, install the mitmproxy CA from `http://mitm.it` on the emulator and use the OpenSSL commands from the quick setup section to generate SPKI pins (for either the mitmproxy cert or a live host like `api.github.com`).
+Remove the proxy with `adb shell settings put global http_proxy :0` when finished.
 #### Best practices
   - Use modern AEAD (AES‑GCM or ChaCha20‑Poly1305) with random nonces and include AAD where relevant.
   - Derive keys via a KDF and rotate regularly; never hardcode keys.